 A cockatiel with swelling of the cere or nostrils likely has a respiratory infection, sinusitis, or an allergy, especially if the condition also affects the face and around the eyes.

 How To Clean Cockatiel Nostrils

-To gently clean your cockatiel’s nostrils, cut a piece of tissue paper into small pieces and twist the corners to make a pointy end.
-Place them into your bird’s nose, but be careful not to go in too deep, and allow the tissue to soak up the mucus.
+To clean a cockatiel’s nostrils, cut a piece of tissue paper into small pieces and twist the corners to make a pointy end.
+Place them into the cockatiel’s nostril so the tissue can soak up the mucus.

-Only use each piece of tissue once and discard it as soon as you’ve finished preventing further infections.
-If you need to wipe your bird’s eyes, use clean tissue.
+Use each piece of tissue once and discard it.
+If you need to wipe a cockatiel’s eyes, use clean tissue.